tmpbci/LJ/README.md

 /ip/lasernumber value : change given laser IP i.e '192.168.1.1'

-/resampler/lasernumber lsteps : change resampling strategy (glitch art) for given laser lsteps is a string like "[ (1.0, 8),(0.25, 3), (0.75, 3), (1.0, 10)]"
+/resampler/lasernumber lsteps : change resampling strategy (see glitch art), for given laser lsteps is a string like "[ (1.0, 8),(0.25, 3), (0.75, 3), (1.0, 10)]"

-/planet will be forwarded to planetarium client.
-/nozoid will be forwarded to nozoid client.

-/scene/scenenumber/start 0 or 1
+/scene/scenenumber/start 0 or 1 : tell all tracers to use given scene

 /regen : regen webui index html page.

-/scim
+/scim : change webui simulated laser.

+All command beginning with a declared plugin name are forwarded automatically to given plugin : "/nozoid whatever" will be forwarded to nozoid client.

 /forwardui "uicommand arg" : display *one* word on webui.
 There is 2 lines, first line (/status or /redstatus) and second line (/line1 or /redline1).
 Examples of "uicommand arg" :